Life In Keynsham

 Thursday, 17 May 2017 → Mood: Perplexed and disorientated

 My latest re-emergence found me naked and hungry in a wheelie bin at the back of Rock Road chippy.
 How I got there is anyone's guess.
-The last thing I remember was the alien space craft carrying me off to some distant planetary system for questioning and probing.

 The older I get, the more attached I become to what once was.
 History is slowly overcoming my addled mind.
 Nostalgia has matured like a fine port wine.
 I long for former days and lost ways.
 My longing is in vain.
 Keynsham is being remodelled, bashed, twisted, bent and reshaped into an even-newer looking dormitory town.
 One with lots of stick-on 'gold' cladding and unfathomable road systems.